oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 Cluster "docker-for-desktop-cluster" set.
 ```

-You should add `docker-for-desktop` to your `/etc/hosts` file entry for 127.0.0.1, as shown in this example, you will have to use an admin user to edit this file:
+You should add `docker-for-desktop` to your `/etc/hosts` file entry for `127.0.0.1`, as shown in this example, and you must use an admin user to edit this file:

 ```
 ##